SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 in a few common templated forms (string->char, etc.), but you should avoid the use of these whenever possible.

+For the most part, a vector object has the same semantics as a list and a map object has the same semantics as a dict.

 When C++ functions deal with arrays, they are automatically converted (since the Python C API already uses arrays),